Milap-Magar/Milap-Magar/README.md

 - 👋 Hi, I’m @Milap-Magar
 - 👀 I’m interested in coding and desgining.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning React.js and Node.js.
-- 💞️ I’m looking to collaborate on a good college.
+- 💞️ I’m a 2nd semester college student.
-- 📫 How to reach me milapmagar12@gmail.com
+- 📫 How to reach me readonlypls@gmail.com

 <!---
 Milap-Magar/Milap-Magar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.